Quincy Wilson (cornerback): Houston Roughnecks

 On December 18, 2023, Wilson was signed by the Houston Roughnecks of the XFL.
-This iteration of the Roughnecks folded when the Houston Gamblers became the new iteration of the Houston Roughnecks after the XFL and USFL merged to create the United Football League (UFL).
+This iteration of the Roughnecks folded when the Houston Gamblers became the new iteration of the Roughnecks after the XFL and USFL merged to create the United Football League (UFL).

 San Antonio Brahmas

 On January 5, 2024, Wilson was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
-He was placed on injured reserve on March 18, 2024.
-He was waived on August 23, 2024.
+He was placed on injured reserve on March 18.
+Wilson was waived by the Brahmas on August 23.